esheldon/pycolumns/README.md

 >>> id = c['id'].read()
 >>> id = c.read_column('id')

-# json columns are read as a dict
+# dict columns are read as a dict
 >>> meta = c['meta'].read()

 # read a subset of rows
 # slicing
 >>> id = c['id'][25:125]

 # specifying a set of rows